Hollow Bodies: Composition

 Phil Freeman of Alternative Press wrote that "this is digitally crunchy modern metalcore" that contains "clean vocals" that "soar over beds of synth while hoarse spittle-flecked roars are bolstered by hammering, downturned guitar riffs."
 At HM, Anthony Bryant told that this "is another example of the group’s expert harmony of symphonicism and vicious instrumentals".
 Andy Biddulph stated that blessthefall has "creat[ed] a perfect marriage of electronica and metalcore."
 On the subject of lyricism, Freeman wrote that it "is overwrought but not embarrassingly so—the end of the relationship is compared to the collapse of an empire, but somehow it works."

 Critical reception

 Hollow Bodies has received positive reception by music critics.
 At Alternative Press, Phil Freeman called it "an ambitious, impressive album."
 Anthony Biddulph of Rock Sound affirmed that this album "isn't a simple step up, this is the album that will define their career."
 At HM, Anthony Bryant wrote that "this album is a blistering example of why many have come to love Blessthefall and shows that, despite its hiccups, this group is still the undisputed ruler of the post-hardcore scene."
 Nathaniel Lay of Outburn stated that the release "carries on their tradition of putting out exciting albums that are worthy of praise and recommendation."
 At About.com, Chad Bowar called the album a "step forward".

 Track listing

 Personnel

+Credits adapted from the album's liner notes.